 Given the sensitive nature of AstrumU’s data, its data team needed a strong data privacy and governance strategy.
-Immuta’s fine-grained access controls and advanced privacy capabilities allow the AstrumU team to set policies based on dynamic user attributes.
+Immuta’s fine-grained access control and policy orchestration allow the AstrumU team to set policies based on dynamic user attributes.
 Immuta’s policies automatically hide, mask, redact, and anonymize data within the control plan on the row-, column-, or cell-level.
 This reduces time to data access to seconds, maximizing data usage and value without compromising privacy.

 Authoritative Virtual Data Sources:

 With Immuta, AstrumU exposed complex joins and data transformations for downstream users, enabling its data team to easily track data to its original source.
 Transparent data use and lineage make it significantly easier for AstrumU to prove compliance, and clear data identification has helped its data analytics team improve their product.

 Auditing is a crucial part of the compliance process, particularly when sensitive data is involved.
 Immuta’s advanced data monitoring and detection enable AstrumU to gather real-time insights into all data use and activity, and to create detailed reports of what data was accessed, by whom, when, and for what purpose.
 The ability to monitor data on-demand and from a centralized policy tier modernized AstrumU’s previous approach, simplified its compliance process, and increased consistency across data use silos.